 The legislation covers all relevant aspects of management, including consent for when and how information is shared, how much information and what type of information is collected and why, how this information will be used and who will have access to the information.
 And information in this context is basically any information related to a data subject that can be used directly or indirectly to identify that person, according to Redstor, an international data management and security specialist firm.

-It is important to realize that the law not only covers people, but also ‘data subjects’ or any legal entity that then have the right to have their information protected.
+It is important to realise that the law not only covers people, but also ‘data subjects’ or any legal entity that then have the right to have their information protected.

 One could draw similarities between POPI and the European GDPR or General Data Protection Regulation.
 GDPR was implemented by the European Parliament in April 2016, and will fully take effect after a two-year transition ending 25 May 2018.
 GDPR replaces the previous Data Protection Directive (DPD), adopted in 1995, and will in the UK strengthen the Data Protection Act (DPA).
 One of the initial differences between GDPR and DPD is that GDPR is a regulation, not a directive; as a regulation, no additional enabling legislation will have to be passed by governments of member states.

-In compliance with GDPR, organizations must ensure measures have been taken to minimalize risk and the chance of data breach.
-These processes and policies will also ensure organizations are accountable and can be governed; part of the ICO guidelines on GDPR reads, organizations must “implement appropriate technical and organizational measures that ensure and demonstrate compliance”.
+In compliance with GDPR, organisations must ensure measures have been taken to minimalise risk and the chance of data breach.
+These processes and policies will also ensure organisations are accountable and can be governed; part of the ICO guidelines on GDPR reads, organisations must “implement appropriate technical and organisational measures that ensure and demonstrate compliance”.

-In much the same way that GDPR has established a framework for how organizations need to take technical and organizational measures to protect data, POPI has been implemented to do precisely the same.
-From a South African market perspective, amid ongoing cyber threats, it’s a legislation that forces organizations and businesses to take responsibility for the way they handle data and be accountable, which is essential in today’s market.
+In much the same way that GDPR has established a framework for how organisations need to take technical and organisational measures to protect data, POPI has been implemented to do precisely the same.
+From a South African market perspective, amid ongoing cyber threats, it’s a legislation that forces organisations and businesses to take responsibility for the way they handle data and be accountable, which is essential in today’s market.